emmab725/emmab725.github.io/blog-posts/reproduciblity.md

 ---
 layout: page
-title: Research Uncertainty: Paving the way for Reproduction vs. Replication
+title: Research Uncertainty: Paving the Way for Reproduction vs. Replication
 ---

-###Summarize the analytical techniques applied and how the results of those techniques were communicated in text, numbers, tables or data visualizations.
+### Summarize the analytical techniques applied and how the results of those techniques were communicated in text, numbers, tables or data visualizations.

 Wang et al. (2016)’s study used Twitter data to analyze their “attributes pertinent to space, time, content, and network” to reveal “situational awareness” during wildfire events.
 Situational awareness is defined as “ perception of elements in the environment within a volume of time and space, the comprehension of their meaning, and the projection of their status in the near future.”
 As social media becomes more prominent in everyday life among many generations, it can be a useful tool in disseminating information, especially related to emergency events and preparedness.
 Wang et al.’s study analyzes the spatial and temporal patterns of wildfire-related tweets in attempt to analyze the content as well as evaluate the role of “opinion leaders” during these disasters.